 That extension of home is exactly what we know we wanted to capture within the experience of Ode to Babel.
 It's important to us because it’s the most authentic portrayal of the community we are from.

 Could you tell us about your in house gin?
 How is it made, and what should people expect in its flavor profile?

 Our house GIN blend is citrus forward with notes of makrut limes, ylang ylang, jasmine; a wonderful melange of botanicals ending with a touch of juniper (an essential botanical).
 It’s a refreshing gin that mixes well - for you - at HOME!
 It's a much "younger" style gin, so you won't get that traditional "juniper/perfumy" note that is sometimes attributed to gin.
 Instead, it's light and full of citrus - making it more effervescent.
 It pairs well with a tonic or seltzer (easy to mix and enjoy at home) and is perfect for batching cocktails for your pod.

 Ode to Babel is known for providing a venue for local artists to showcase and share their work with a larger community.
 Was that your intention from the beginning?
 Why is that so important for you?

-Yes, that has always been our intent when we opened Ode to Babel.
+Yes, that has always been our intent since we opened Ode to Babel.
 That was the dominant concept.
 It started more as a multi-use space to showcase the arts, creatives, and then the bar element.
-That was very important and still remains important for us because New York has always been the hub for fostering creativity, especially underground grassroots venues that offer a "safe space" for experimentation and artistic exploration.
+That was very important and still remains important for us because New York has always been the hub for fostering creativity, especially in underground grassroots venues that offer a "safe space" for experimentation and artistic exploration.
 These creative endeavors can be in the form of music, multimedia arts, journalist, entrepreneurial launches, etc. It's crucial to keep creative spaces alive and thriving in our communities.